HomeDev GuideAPI Reference

 var pageOfWorkflowItems = workflowItemService.Get(criteria);

-In the next example, a result page of WorkflowItems is retrieved that represents the complete moderation history for the identified entity.
+In the next example, a result page of WorkflowItems is retrieved represents the complete moderation history for the identified entity.

 IWorkflowItemService workflowItemService;